 There has been much news lately about glitter and the negative impact it has on the environment.
 I decided to do my bit for the world and create this list of biodegradable glitter and other eco-friendly glitter options that allow you to keep that shimmer without compromising Mother Nature.
+If you prefer, you can also learn how to make biodegradable glitter.
 I know I have lots of things to make on the blog that use glitter so I figured that with a bit of guidance we can keep crafting!
 Disclosure: this post contains affiliate links.

 I’ll confess, that when I first heard about the negative effect of glitter on the environment, I was skeptical.

 But I realized that it’s a real issue that needs to be addressed and not passed by as it “doesn’t pertain to me.”
 I use LOTS of glitter – I think it adds sparkle and life to almost any project.
 And I really enjoy how easy it is to use.

 Glitter, however, contains microplastics that not only never decompose, but they are also toxic for fish (and humans?)
 We don’t want it in our water, in a nutshell, and it doesn’t do great for our earth either.

 To start, I am NOT stopping to use regular glitter.

 I am always careful to dispose of my glitter properly, either by using a lint roller, or by vaccuming it and throwing it into the garbage.

 I also believe that the real harmful effect doesn’t come from using glitter in small amounts, like I do usually.
 It’s the huge amounts of glitter from parades and events that gets hosed down and ends up in our oceans that’s a real issue, in my opinion.

 However, it still won’t hurt to choose biodegradable glitter or another eco-friendly glitter option next time, right?
 And to be honest, since I typically look for something with better quality when I craft, I’ve been using some of these better glitters already!